ridhwanrosman1901/project_lightbulb/README.md

 1. Open the `index.html` file in your web browser.
 2. Click the "Turn ON" button to switch the lightbulb on.
 3. Click the "Turn OFF" button to switch the lightbulb off.

+## Contributing
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+I welcome all contributions that can improve the functionality and design of the calculator.

+## Contact Me
+If you have any questions, suggestions, or feedback, feel free to contact me.